coderefinery/workshop-intro/livestream.md

 ### Chat and communication

-**HackMD/HedgeDoc** is a collaborative document tool.
+The **Notes Doc** is a collaborative document tool.

-- We use HackMD to distribute information to you.
+- We use a collab doc to distribute information to you.

 - You can switch between view and edit modes:
   ![View and edit modes at top](https://coderefinery.github.io/manuals/_images/hackmd--controls.png)